ProvableHQ/workshop/token/README.md

 leo run mint_public aleo13ssze66adjjkt795z9u5wpq8h6kn0y2657726h4h3e3wfnez4vqsm3008q 100u64
 ```

-You can see the output of the finalize function of mint_public, which takes the arguments Alice's address and the amount of tokens to mint publicly.
+You can see the output of the finalize function of `mint_public`, which takes the arguments Alice's address and the amount of tokens to mint publicly.
 This information is shown on-chain and can be queried on a network.

 ## <a id="step1"></a> Private Mint